Todos Medical Enters into Binding Agreement to Acquire All 3CL Protease Biology-Related Assets and Intellectual Property from NLC Pharma

 - Todos Medical to host conference call for the investment community on Thursday, December 2nd, 2021 at 4:30pm ET

-New York, NY, and Tel Aviv, ISRAEL, Nov.
-29, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire -- Todos Medical, Ltd. (OTCQB: TOMDF), a comprehensive medical diagnostics and related solutions company, today announced it has entered into a binding agreement to acquire all 3CL protease biology-related assets owned by NLC Pharma and form a majority-owned subsidiary called 3CL Sciences (“3CL Sciences”).
+NEW YORK and TEL AVIV, Israel, Nov.
+30, 2021 (GLOBE NEWSWIRE) -- Todos Medical, Ltd. (OTCQB: TOMDF), a comprehensive medical diagnostics and related solutions company, today announced it has entered into a binding agreement to acquire all 3CL protease biology-related assets owned by NLC Pharma and form a majority-owned subsidiary called 3CL Sciences (“3CL Sciences”).
 3CL Sciences will be focused on developing therapeutics, diagnostics and dietary supplements based on the pioneering 3CL protease (3CLpro, Main Protease, Mpro, Nsp5) biology work of Dorit Arad, PhD, who will be appointed Chief Scientific Officer of the new company.
 We believe this acquisition will solidify Todos Medical’s position as a key player in the development and commercialization of 3CL protease-related products.
 These products currently include Tollovir®, a therapeutic drug candidate for the treatment of COVID-19 and other nidovirus coronaviruses, TolloTest ™, a diagnostic testing platform to identify the presence of the 3CL protease related to SARS-CoV-2, and Tollovid® & Tollovid Daily™, 3CL protease inhibitor dietary supplements that support and maintain healthy immune function.
 Additionally, the acquisition gives Todos Medical access to discoveries made by Dr. Arad related to the development and commercialization of new chemical entities targeting the 3CL protease and other mechanisms critical for the treatment of COVID-19 using her ‘mechanism-based design’ approach, as well as new designs for mass-scale deployment of the TolloTest technology.

 “We began the journey of building 3CL protease biology-based products with Dr. Arad in the second quarter of 2020, just as the pandemic was gaining a foothold globally, and we saw firsthand the power of the technology with initial clinical work on our proprietary diagnostic TolloTest technology,” said Gerald E. Commissiong, President & CEO of Todos Medical.
 “Now more than 18 months after we began collaborating, we have made a number of key discoveries and reached a number of key development and commercial milestones that have only fortified our resolve in bringing products developed from this important biology to the masses.
 Pfizer’s work in the 3CL protease space has undoubtedly created greater interest in our dietary supplement product offerings in the United States and abroad.
 In Europe we recently announced a dietary supplements distribution license with T-Cell Protect Hellas S.A.
 (T-Cell Protect) for products based on our Tollovid and Tollovid Daily formulations.
 Our therapeutic drug candidate, Tollovir, has now advanced to the stage of an interim readout of the Phase 2 clinical data in the treatment of hospitalized COVID-19 patients.
 Data from our TolloTest demonstrated 100% sensitivity 1-3 days post exposure in a community-based super spreading event setting that, in our view, provided clinical proof of concept for the heightened sensitivity when compared with rapid antigen testing that was the rationale for our initial collaboration.
 With all these significant scientific advancements resulting from our collaboration with NLC and with the continued proliferation of COVID-19 variants across the globe, we believed now was the perfect time to solidify our relationship with Dr. Arad by officially combining forces through the creation of 3CL Sciences.
 As a majority owned subsidiary, 3CL Sciences will separate our critical scientific development work in COVID-19 from our other important development-stage work in cancer & Alzheimer’s diagnostics, as well as our revenue generating PCR & cPass neutralizing antibody testing services that we offer via our Provista Diagnostics CLIA/CAP lab in the United States.
 This structure gives us the most flexibility to attract traditional direct private investment into 3CL Sciences from major private institutional investors with the potential to maximize its future value independently to the benefit of Todos shareholders, while limiting ordinary share dilution.”